-RESPEC has extensive experience in construction management.
-Planning the job, communication by and between parties, and tracking costs and time are paramount in the management of construction projects.
-The Construction Manager is the main point of contact for onboarding a general contractor; the Construction Manager's duties may include assisting with the Request for Proposal document; the interview process; and collaboration among the owner, designer, and contractor.
-Specific projects may require cooperation with multiple federal and state government agencies and reviews.
-When necessary, the Construction Manager may need to research alternative design means and methods.
-In all cases, the Construction Manager takes the lead in ensuring the project is completed safely.
+RESPEC has extensive experience in construction management, which involves careful planning, effective communication, and diligent cost and time tracking.
+The construction manager is the main point of contact for onboarding a general contractor, which may include assisting with the Request for Proposals document; interview process; and collaboration between the owner, designer, and contractor.
+Depending on the specific project, cooperation with multiple federal and state government agencies and reviews may be required.
+When necessary, the construction manager may need to research alternative design means and methods.
+In all cases, the construction management is a lead in ensuring that the project is completed safely.